aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 The following hooks are available:
 - `beforeBundling`: runs before all bundling commands
-- `afterInstall`: runs before node modules installation
+- `beforeInstall`: runs before node modules installation
 - `afterBundling`: runs after all bundling commands

 They all receive the directory containing the lock file (`inputDir`) and the directory where the bundled asset will be output (`outputDir`).
-They must return the command to run as a `string`.
+They must return an array of commands to run.
+Commands are chained with `&&`.

+The commands will run in the environment in which bundling occurs: inside the container for Docker bundling or on the host OS for local bundling.